gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 structured and exhibits useful properties - that captures generic aspects of language structure.
 The rationale behind using pretrained word embeddings in natural-language processing is much the same as for using pretrained convnents in image classification: you don't have enough data available to learn truly powerful features on your own, but you expect the features that you need to be fairly generic - that is, common visual features or semantic features.

+There are various precomputed databases of word embeddings that you can download and use in a Keras *Embedding* layer.
+Word2vec is one of them.
+This embedding technique is based on factorizing a matrix of word co-occurence statistics.
+Its developers have made available precomputed embeddings for millions of English tokens, obtained from
+Wikipedia data and Common Crawl data.